ed-kung/CSUN-Econ-310/index.md

 ## Exam Policies and Information

 Exams will be given in person, on paper.
-All exams are open book.
-You can bring any physical materials, including printed notes and workbooks.
-However, you are not allowed to use any electronic devices except a calculator.
+For exams, you should bring:

+- A no. 2 pencil and eraser
+- A Scantron Form 882 or compatible
+- A calculator of any kind
+- One index card of notes
+- A ruler or straight-edge
+- Your CSUN ID or other photo ID showing name and picture

+Other materials, including electronic devices are not allowed during exams.
+Violation of this policy will result in an immediate 0 on the exam.

 ---